-Security and stability: changes should not undermine the operation of the IANA function.
-Changes should be the minimum needed to assure accountability and good stewardship of the service.
+Security and stability: Changes must not undermine the operation of the IANA function and should assure accountability and objectivity in the stewardship of the service.

+Changes should be the minimum needed to provide accountability and objectivity.

-Oversight, accountability and transparency: the service should be accountable and transparent.
+Accountability and transparency: the service should be accountable and transparent.

-Transparency: transparency is a prerequisite of accountability.
-While there might be commercial confidentiality concerns or concerns over operational continuity during any process of delegation or redelegation of a TLD, the final decision and the rational for that decision should be made public or at least be subject to an independent scrutiny as part of an ex-post assessment of service performance.
+Transparency: Transparency is a prerequisite of accountability.
+While there might be commercial confidentiality concerns or concerns over operational continuity during the process of delegation or redelegation of a TLD, the final decision and the rationale for that decision should be made public or at least be subject to an independent scrutiny as part of an ex-post assessment of service performance.
+Any and all audit reports and other review materials to be published for inspection by the larger community.

-Independence of oversight: Oversight should be independent of the IANA functions operator and should assure the accountability of the operator to the global multi-stakeholder community;
+Independence of accountability: Accountability should be independent of the IANA functions operator and should assure the accountability of the operator to the inclusive global multi-stakeholder community.

-Independence of policy from IANA: the IANA operator should be independent of the policy processes.
-Its role is to implement changes in accordance with policy agreed through the relevant bottom up policy process [Note: this does not pre-suppose any model for separation of the policy and IANA roles.
-The current contract already requires such separation];
+Independence of policy from IANA: the IANA functions operator should be independent of the policy processes.
+Its role is to implement changes in accordance with policy agreed through the relevant bottom up policy process.
+(Note: this does not pre-suppose any model for separation of the policy and IANA roles.
+The current contract already requires such separation.)

-Protection against Capture: safeguards need to be in place to prevent capture of the service and of any oversight or stewardship function;
+Protection against Capture: Safeguards need to be in place to prevent capture of the service or of any oversight or stewardship function.

-Performance against service level commitments and against the agreed policy base.
-This should be monitored and there should be a mechanism to ensure that failures are corrected;
+Performance standards: The functions operator needs to meet agreed service levels and its decisions should be in line with agreed policy.
+Processes need to be in place to monitor performance and mechanisms should be in place to remedy failures.
+A fallback provision also needs to be in place in case of service failure.

-Appeals: In cases of any significant and irreversible decision (redelegations, for example), there should be an appeals process open to the key parties and this should be open to public scrutiny;
+Appeals and redress: There should be an appeals process on decisions that includes [binding] redress open to affected parties and open to public scrutiny.

 Service levels: The performance of the IANA functions must be carried out in a reliable, timely and efficient manner.
-It is a vital service and any proposal should ensure continuity of service over the transition and beyond, meeting a recognised and agreed quality of service and in line with service-level commitments;
+It is a vital service and any proposal should ensure continuity of service over the transition and beyond, meeting a recognised and agreed quality of service and in line with service-level commitments.

-Service level commitments should be adaptable to developing needs and subject to continued improvement;
+Service level commitments should be adaptable to developing needs of the customers of the IANA function and subject to continued improvement.

-The process should be automated for all routine functions;
+The process should be automated for all routine functions.

-Service quality should be audited (ex-post review) against agreed commitments

-Policy based: Decisions should be based on policy agreed through the recognised bottom-up multi-stakeholder processes.
-As such, decisions should be:
+Service quality should be independently audited (ex-post review) against agreed commitments.Policy based: Decisions and actions of the IANA functions operator should be based on policy agreed to through the recognised bottom-up multi-stakeholder processes.
+As such, decisions and actions should be:

-Predictable: decisions are clearly rooted in agreed policy.
-In the case of ccTLDs, the bottom-up policy process is the role of the ccNSO, which has carried this out in an open process.
-For gTLDs, the policy authority is the GNSO;
+Predictable: Decisions are clearly rooted in agreed policy.
+For ccTLDs, policy decisionsdecisions may be made locally through nationally agreed processes in accordance with national laws and in compliance with IETF technical standards.
+Post transition of the IANA function nothing will be done by ICANN/IANA to impact the stable operation of legacy ccTLD Registries..
+The ccNSO is a policy development forum within ICANN where policies shall apply to ccNSO members by virtue of their membership to the extent, and only to the extent, that the policies only address issues that are within scope of the ccNSO according to Article IX of ICANN’s Bylaws.
+The ccTLD manager's receipt of IANA services is not in any way contingent upon membership in the ccNSO and a ccNSO member can resign at any time and cease to abide by policies developed by the ccNSO. in ICANN, For gTLDs, the policy authority is the GNSO;

 Non-discriminatory;